sOvr9000/hextorio/README.md

 - The trade behaves normally while the bar is filling up.
 - When full, an extra batch of the trade's outputs is given for free.

-For example, when trade productivity is `+50%`, the trade consuming two output batches will result in it returning three output batches.\
+For example, when trade productivity is `+50%`, the trade consuming two input batches will result in it returning three output batches.\
 Since trades are processed in entire batches at a time, the bar does not fill up continuously/smoothly; it instead jumps forward by large steps at a time depending on how much productivity the trade has.

 Trade productivity is able to become negative under some circumstances.
 When this happens: